The landmine chest press is a landmine exercise that targets the chest and shoulder muscles and mimics the angles of an incline bench press.

 3) Interlock your hands and grip them together.

-4) Keeping your hands where they are, shove your hands in.
+4) Keeping your hands where they are, shove your hands inward.
 As you do this, you should feel your pec muscles contract.
 Maintain this throughout the movement.
+This is a similar motion as doing a “pec pop.”
+The goal is activate your chest muscles before you even start.

 5) Engage your core and glutes to stabilize your position.